ctu-mrs/ctu-mrs.github.io/docs/60-simulations/01-gazebo/02-custom_drone.md

 </sdf>
 {% endraw %}
 ```

 In this example, `root` is set as a jinja variable, and will be used later in the code.
 The template will receive a dicitionary `spawner_args` from the MRS drone spawner.
-We will import some utilities from the `mrs_uav_gazebo_simulation`:
+We will import some utilities from the `mrs_uav_gazebo_simulator`:

 ```xml
 {% raw %}
 ...